queenofdowntime/queenofdowntime.github.io/blog/hiking-in-norway.md

 The benefit of camping is that you can drop wherever you want, whenever you want.
 And thanks to Norway's principle of _allemannsretten_, the thousand year old right to roam, there is no need to worry about trespassing, so long as you follow the basic [rules of camping etiquette and Leave No Trace](https://lnt.org/why/7-principles/).

-To see what I took with me, check out my [LighterPack gearlist](https://lighterpack.com/r/66oidb).
+To see what I took with me, check out my [gearlist](https://packstack.io/1342/norway-voss-dale).
 If you have any questions about Norway or hiking in general, please don't hesitate to reach out, email at the bottom.

 &nbsp;